cjacker/opensource-toolchain-8051/README.md

 ```
 # sn and tif can be detect with device8051
+# change the 'sn' according to your UDA
 sudo flash8051 -sn LCK0081654 -tif c2 -erasemode full -upload firmware.hex
 ```